 Some specific examples include:

-- An employee believes that they were discriminated against or harassed on the basis of race by being racially profiled with respect to late-night access to a University building.
+A student believes that they have been discriminated against or harassed on the basis of race, such as being racially profiled.

-- An employee believes they are being treated differently with respect to job opportunities based on their national origin or ethnicity.
+An international student believes they are being treated differently from other students with respect to internships or other opportunities based on national origin.

 A full list of protected characteristics can be found in the University’s Notice of Nondiscrimination Statement.

 6. What are examples of supportive measures?

 - Access to counseling (i.e., referral to RSVP, Counseling and Mental Health, WorkWell Center)